 Christchurch has a temperate oceanic climate with a mild summer, cool winter, and regular moderate rainfall.
 Under the Köppen climate classification, Christchurch has an oceanic climate.
 Summer in the city is primarily warm but is often moderated by a sea breeze from the Northeast.

 Like many cities, Christchurch experiences an urban heat island effect; temperatures are slightly higher within the inner city regions compared to the surrounding countryside

 Christchurch is one of five 'gateway cities' for Antarctic exploration, hosting Antarctic support bases for several nations.
 Tourism is a massive factor in the local economy as well.

 The proximity of ski resorts and other Southern Alps attractions, hotels, a casino, and an international standard airport make Christchurch a tourist stopover destination.
 The city is popular with Japanese visitors, with Japanese signs around Cathedral Square.

 There is no shortage of things to do here and in the nearby areas, such as bungee jumping, skiing, Whitewater rafting, mountain biking, windsurfing, whale watching, and more.

-Christchurch is a distinctly English city, however, it contains various European elements, with strong Gothic Revival architecture.
+Christchurch is a distinctly English city.
+However, it contains various European elements, with robust Gothic Revival architecture.
 As early settlers of New Zealand, Māori culture is also prevalent in the city.
-It features many public open spaces and parks, river beds, and cafes and restaurants situated in the city center and surrounding suburbs.
+It features many public open spaces, parks, river beds, and cafés and restaurants in the city centre and surrounding suburbs.